bry02g/hw1_stateless_widgets/README.md

 # hw1

+The objective for this homework is to add fundemental Flutter widgets for each of the questions so that they match the screenshots provided.

+All you modifications/changes will go under: lib/questions/

+you will change question#.dart files.

+the starting point for the whole application is: lib/main.dart

 ## Question 1: App Bar

 A scaffold with a title has been provided all you need to do is change the title and add a search icon on the right side.